Pechanga Arena: Other events

-The arena has hosted several WWE events, including many episodes of Raw and Smackdown, some ECW episodes, one episode of the original NXT, many House shows (live events), Vengeance (2001), which saw the unification of the WCW Championship and WWE Championship, Taboo Tuesday (2005), and One Night Stand (2008).
+The arena has hosted several WWE events, including many episodes of Raw and SmackDown, some ECW episodes, one episode of the original NXT, and a litany of house shows.
+As well as Vengeance 2001, which saw the unification of the World Championship and WWF Championship into the Undisputed WWF Championship, Taboo Tuesday 2005, and One Night Stand 2008.

 The 2011 version of Wrex the Halls was hosted here over two days with headliners Florence and the Machine and Blink-182 headlining respective nights.
 Both nights were sold out.

-The arena has also been home to events of the original Roller Games league, featuring its flagship team, the Los Angeles Thunderbirds, as well as the alternating Roller Derby leagues of the time, featuring their flagship team, the San Francisco Bay Bombers.
+The arena has also been home to events of the original Roller Games league, featuring its flagship team, the Los Angeles Thunderbirds, as well as the alternating roller derby leagues of the time, featuring their flagship team, the San Francisco Bay Bombers.

 The arena hosted Hot Wheels Monster Trucks Live in 2019.

-Future of the facility
+Arena's future

 As use of the arena for sports and entertainment declined during the 1990s and 2000s, the city considered plans to redevelop the property.
 A Request For Proposals (RFP) was issued, and in August 2020 Mayor Kevin Faulconer announced that the city had chosen a developer to convert the arena and its surrounding 48 acres into an entertainment district.
 The proposed plan would include a new sports arena, thousands of housing units, and retail and park space.

 In a November 2020 election, the city's voters removed a pre-existing height limit of 30 feet on structures in the area, giving developers more flexibility.
 However, in June 2021 the California Department of Housing and Community Development (HCD) notified the city that the plan violated the state's recently modified Surplus Land Act, which mandates that local governments must offer surplus land first to developers who will reserve 25% of housing units for low-income families.
-In July the city prepared to declare the property surplus, meaning not needed for the city’s use, with the condition that any proposal should include refurbishing or replacing the sports arena as an entertainment venue.
+In July the city prepared to declare the property surplus, meaning not needed for the city's use, with the condition that any proposal should include refurbishing or replacing the sports arena as an entertainment venue.
 If the state HCD approves that condition, the city will issue a new RFP to a state-approved list of affordable housing developers.

-The November 2022 election again has Measure E on the ballot for San Diego voters to remove or preserve the current height restrictions for the neighborhood zone west of the I-5 freeway and south of I-8 down to the San Diego International Airport including Liberty Station and Marine Corps Recruit Depot San Diego.
-Meanwhile three developers are proposing a new mixed use arena with housing, shopping, and parks.
-The projects are titled "Midway Rising", "Hometown SD", and "Midway Village+".
+The November 2022 election again has Measure E on the ballot for San Diego voters to remove or preserve the current height restrictions for the neighborhood zone west of the I-5 freeway and south of I-8 down to San Diego International Airport including Liberty Station and Marine Corps Recruit Depot San Diego.

+Three developers proposed a new mixed use arena with housing, shopping, and parks.
+The projects were titled "Midway Rising", "Hometown SD", and "Midway Village+", with Midway Rising eventually winning the bid.
+In 2023, Stan Kroenke joined the Midway Rising group as a majority investor, bringing a massive boost as he had previously redeveloped the former Hollywood Park Racetrack in Inglewood.